The Framework

 What Emerges

-• Clarity on actual (not assumed) sources of friction
+• Clarity on actual sources of friction — not assumed ones

 • Space for repair that isn't forced or performative